 Ingredients: Carbopol 934P, Potassium Hydroxide, Sodium Benzoate, Phosphoric Acid, Cetylpyridinium Chloride.

-We were lucky to have a Rescue Dogs 101 community member help us out with testing the PetSmile Pet Toothpaste with her dog, Lana.
+Another Rescue Dogs 101 community member helped us out with testing the PetSmile Pet Toothpaste with her dog, Lana.
 Below are her before and after photos.

-Lana’s teeth were in really in nice condition even before starting the trial.
-Lana’s mom noted the biggest difference in her testing was the dogs breath got noticeably better with consistent brushing.
+Lana’s teeth showed very little signs of tartar buildup before starting the trial.
+Lana’s mom noted the biggest difference in her testing was the dog’s breath got noticeably better with consistent brushing.

 Natural DIY dog toothpaste

-Here is an all-natural recipe provided by Dr. Maureen K. Murithi (a remote veterinary consultant for DoggieDesigner.com):
+Here is an all-natural recipe provided by Dr. Maureen K. Murithi:

 Additives such as parsley or mint leaves may be added for fresher breath (use a food processor).
 Chicken/beef/vegetable bullion (1/2 teaspoon) can also be added for additional flavor for easier uptake.